YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

  #### ![CVL](/Images-for-the-Guide/HermesKaiChibi.png "Hermes Kai") - [HMS Hermes Kai](https://azurlane.koumakan.jp/Hermes#retrofit)
 * Skill:
   * Upon airstriking, 25% chance to deal x2 damage for 10s.
   * Every 20s, launch one of three [barrages](http://p9.qhimg.com/t01a72c2315e7c4be51.gif); 33% chance for 1 HE nuke, 33% chance for 3 AP bombs; 34% chance for 24 Normal bomblets.
+Also, when her HP falls below 30%, gain 7 Luck.
     * The 1 NUKE deals 294 bdmg AND a 50% chance to inflict Flooding; the 3 BOMBS deal 248 bdmg; the 24 BOMBLETS deal 72 bdmg.
 Their damage is modified by 100% of the unit's Aviation and all have the same 100/100/100 mods.
   * Has a 0/0/6 loadout.